kareemassad/SYSC3110_Project/out/production/SYSC3110_Project/README.md

 ### Changes to structure and UML

-- We included the model, view, controller along with the previous classes in the UML class diagram.
-No changes were made in sequence as the logic remained same.
+- No significant changes in the UML diagrams as only a few methods were added.
 - There were no particular changes in data structures either.

 ## Known issues:
-- Replay and other functionalities delayed to Milestone 4.
+-